actXc/local_eledia_makeanonymous/local/eledia_makeanonymous/README.txt

 Overview
 --------
 After deleting a user his data will become anonymous.
-Firstname, surname, city and country of anonymized users can be set up.
+Firstname, surname, city, country and auth method of anonymized users can be set up.
 Anonymized usernames will be a hash value of old username and deleting time with prefix 'deletedUser_'.

 Anonymized e-mail addresses will be the new username with surfix '@delet.ed'.